Tank-commanding cartoon girls capture fans for Japan's military

 Each issue also has a popular female model on its cover to draw in men.
 In December it was Mai Fuchigami, the voice of one of the lead characters in "Girls und Panzer".

 The TV series, which ran last year, featured the girls commanding old and modern tanks accurately drawn to scale.
-To get those details right, staff from Bandai Visual, an animation unit of computer game maker Namco Bandai, were granted access to the army's tank school and other SDF bases.
+To get those details right, staff from Bandai Visual, an animation unit of computer game maker Namco Bandai (7832.T), were granted access to the army's tank school and other SDF bases.

 The girls are never hurt in the cartoon battles, protected by a special "carbon lining" in their tanks.